martinfrances107/rust_d3_geo/intersection_problem.md

 There is an aspect of the design that needs review.
 It related to the best way to implement a circular doubly-linked list which has cross links between two rings.

-The clipping polygon is broken into line segments, intersperced with intersectiion nodes which represent points where one polygon has crossed the other.
+The clipping polygon is broken into line segments, interspersed with intersection nodes which represent points where one polygon has crossed the other.

 The clipping polygon is closed leading to a circular ring  C1->I1->C2->I2->C3->I3->C1